aya49/202105_sfu_cmpt_127/labs/02/README.md

 **REQUIREMENT**: you will write a program to file `p3.2.c`.
 - INPUT: `p3.2.c` should read ASCII text from stdin.
-- BEHAVIOUR: `p3.2.c` will count the occurence frequency of each letter in the input.
+- BEHAVIOUR: `p3.2.c` will count the occurrence frequency of each letter in the input.
     - Letters that occur zero times should not appear in the output.
     - Characters other than lower and upper case letters should be ignored.
     - Lower and upper case instances count as the same letter, e.g. 'a' and 'A' are both reported for the letter 'a' on the output.
-- OUTPUT: `p3.2.c` will print the normalized frequencies for each letter a-z to stdout upon reaching EOF (end of file / `ctrl-d` in shell).
+- OUTPUT: `p3.2.c` will print the normalized frequencies (see example outputs below) for each letter a-z to stdout upon reaching EOF (end of file / `ctrl-d` in shell).
     - The frequencies reported should sum to approximately 1 (with a little slack for accumulation of `printf` rounding errors).
     - The results should be printed as one letter per line, in alphabetical order using the format produced by: